Seahawks injuries: Jamal Adams will likely play vs. Cardinals, while Quinton Dunbar likely won’t

 Monday gave at least one piece of good news for Seattle’s injury-riddled secondary — safety Jamal Adams appears on track to play Thursday against Arizona, listed as a full participant if the team had held a practice (officially the team released an estimation because it did not hold a full practice).

-Adams suffered a shoulder injury early in Sunday’s 23-16 loss to the Rams and sat out three plays before returning, saying after the game he felt like he was playing with one arm.
+Adams suffered a shoulder injury early in the 23-16 defeat Sunday against the Rams and sat out three plays before returning, saying after the game he felt like he was playing with one arm.

 “He says he’s playing, he’s ready to go,’’ Carroll said via Zoom on Monday about Adams, who had two sacks in the game, one of which forced a Jared Goff fumble.
 “He got banged up pretty good.
 He played really with one arm for the most part in the game and did a marvelous job of getting through it.”

-But Seattle may again be without its two starting cornerbacks.
+But Seattle again might be without its two starting cornerbacks.

-Quinton Dunbar remains out with a knee injury and seems likely to miss his second straight game.
-Carroll said Dunbar won’t go on injured reserve, which means Seattle may think he has a chance to return Nov.
+Quinton Dunbar remains out with a knee injury and seems likely to miss his second consecutive game.
+Carroll said Dunbar won’t go on injured reserve, which means Seattle might think he has a chance to return Nov.
 30 at Philadelphia.
 But that means another start for Tre Flowers against Arizona.

-Carroll was more vague on the prognosis for Shaquill Griffin, who has missed two games with hamstring/concussion (Carroll said again that the concussion is not the significant issue for Griffin now but the hamstring).
+Carroll was more vague on the prognosis for Shaquill Griffin, who has missed two games with hamstring and concussion issues (Carroll said again that the concussion is not the significant issue for Griffin, now it’s the hamstring).

 “It’s not clear yet that he’ll make it back,’’ Carroll said.
 “We’ve got to wait and see what happens the next couple days.”

 D.J.
 Reed started Sunday as the other corner with Griffin and Dunbar each out.
-Reed led the team with 10 tackles and also had a fumble recovery and according to Pro Football Focus allowed four receptions on five targets for 49 yards.
+Reed led the team with 10 tackles and also had a fumble recovery and, according to Pro Football Focus, allowed four receptions on five targets for 49 yards.
 It was his first start for Seattle at an outside corner spot after he played nickel the previous two games, and Carroll seemed to indicate he’d get the call again.

 “It’s his first time playing for us so he made a couple of rookie mistakes out there,’’ Carroll said.
 “But all in all he looked active and physical and I really liked the way he played.’’

-The Seahawks, though, may again need to make a move of some sort — if just a practice-squad elevation — to add depth in the back end, as Carroll said Neiko Thorpe reinjured his core and hinted he will go on injured reserve.
+The Seahawks, though, might again need to make a move of some sort — if just a practice-squad elevation — to add depth in the back end, as Carroll said Neiko Thorpe reinjured his core and hinted he will go on injured reserve.

 “Neiko’s not going to make it back, unfortunately,’’ Carroll said.

-Thorpe is Seattle’s special teams captain and played 12 snaps on special teams Sunday.
+Thorpe is Seattle’s special-teams captain and played 12 snaps on special teams Sunday.

 Center spot still in question